Android Central Verdict

 You shouldn't sign up if...

-• You need more than 40GB of high-speed data
+- You need more than 40GB of high-speed data per month

 Mint Mobile makes a lot of sense for a lot of people, thanks to its wide range of data plans that work for most.
-Whether you need something small like the 5GB plan or need more than 20GB, Mint Mobile’s plans are priced competitively.
-If you can afford to pay for a year of Mint Mobile service, your monthly price will be one of the best in the business.
+Whether you need something small like 5GB or more than 20GB, Mint Mobile’s plans are priced competitively.
+If you can afford to pay for a year of Mint Mobile's service, your monthly prices will be one of the best in the business.

 Mint Mobile is also a better fit for many people, thanks to the great compatibility of the T-Mobile network.
-Just about any unlocked phone works on this network, including 5G phones, so if you’ve been thinking about trying out T-Mobile’s network, Mint Mobile is a great choice.
+Just about any unlocked phone works sans any issues on this network, including 5G phones, so if you’ve been thinking about trying out T-Mobile’s network, Mint Mobile is a great choice.

 When Samuel is not writing about networking or 5G at Android Central, he spends most of his time researching computer components and obsessing over what CPU goes into the ultimate Windows 98 computer.
 It's the Pentium 3.